 Hard money loans are a specific type of asset-based loan financing where a borrower receives funds secured by real property.
 Hard money loans issued by private investors or companies are the type of loans DFW Hard Money specialize in.

 On the whole, hard money loans for real estate investments have few requirements and are completed with a relatively simple 5 step process.
 However, to protect their investment, hard money lenders require borrowers to insure the non-owner-occupied property for the loan’s life since these loans are primarily asset-based.

 Builders Risk Policy – Fix and Flip Insurance

 Fix and flip rehabs and construction loans require a builder’s risk policy.
 Simply put, the builder’s risk policy is construction insurance, typically covering the loan amount.

 A builder’s risk policy protects the construction projects the property will undergo from any covered losses.
 Each policy can be unique and offer different coverages.
 However, covered losses usually include fire and weather-related events.

 The most common events during building include electrical fires, lightning, or floods.
-When taking out a policy, reading the fine print is always important to fully understand what is and what is not covered.
+When taking out a policy, reading the fine print is always important to fully understand what is and is not covered.

 Additional insurance can be added for theft or vandalism.
 Depending on the area where you are building or rehabbing, the appropriate insurance coverage will have to be in place to protect you and the hard money lender.